Alexander-Eager/AWEMediaCenter/Code/backend/skin/README.md

  - Size: the point size of the font.
 Only one tag represents size: `"size"`.
  - Weight: describes the varying levels of boldness of the font, ranging from `0` (barely there) to `100` (super thick).
 Only one tag represents weight: `"weight"`.
  - Italic: a boolean stating whether or not the font should be italicized.
 Only one tag represents italic: `"italic"`.
- - Color: the color of the text.
-Only one tag represents color: `"color"`.
+ - Brush: the color or brush used to fill the text.
+This is represented by `"brush"` and `"color"`.

 Fonts can be configured in the following ways: